5 Fashion Editors You Need To Follow on Instagram

 My favourite thing about @ninaubhi is that she brought her own ring light to film our Facebook Live chat today.
 My second favourite thing about Nina Ubhi is that she’s about to lift the lid on the business of beauty blogging in her Grazia Academy course: Make-up for video tutorials on Saturday 21 September at @thecfddubai.
 Expect to discover how to make beauty trends work for you; building relationships with beauty brands; and a beginner's guide to what you need in your camera kit.
 Spoiler alert: Nina promises that after one day with us you're going to be a pro!
 Free goodie bag for the first 30 students to sign up!
 We'll see you in class! in bio for the video and more information, visit graziame.com/graziaacademy

-Up next, Alison Tay, Editor-in-Chief Grazia Middle East.
-Alison, also known as ‘the style editor’ has 11k followers and counting.
+Up next is Alison Tay, the Editor-in-Chief of Grazia Middle East.
+Alison, also known as ‘the style editor’ has 11.7k followers and counting.
 Alison was the first editor to ban weight-loss coverage and ‘summer body’ issue, replacing it with a ‘body positivity issue instead’, which lets face it, is the only reason you need to follow her.
 If you need a little more persuading then Alison’s account showcases her impeccable sense of style, contemporary, feminine, modest with a twist align with an array of travel pics that give subtle hints of what to expect from future Grazia issues.

 Olivia Phillips (@oliviaphillipsbazaar)

-Olivia, Phillips, Editor Harpers Bazaar Arabia and rightly so.
-Olivia’s account shares cover posts, and #BTS shots from issues alongside humorous posts that we can all relate to.
+Olivia Phillips is the Editor-in-Chief of Harper's Bazaar Arabia.
+She shares everything from fashion content cover posts, and #BTS shots from issues alongside humorous posts that we can all relate to.
 Mixed into her feed are some selfies (mainly mirror to showcase her personal style) and shots of her outfits from around the globe; an account where you tap to see where each item is from.
 Each post allows Olivia’s personality to shine through and her positivity is contagious, so if you’re looking for style and a smile, hit that follow button.

 Carly Cardellino (@carlycardellino)